emilyvertosick/Statistics-Course/docs/05-week5.md

 - The "p-value" next to the "F-statistic" on the last line tells you whether, as a whole, your model, including the constant and three variables, is a statistically significant predictor.

-- The "Multiple R-squared" value (often referred to as just "R-squared") tells you how good a predictor it is on a scale from 0 to 1.
+- The "Multiple R-squared" value (often referred to as just "r squared") tells you how good a predictor it is on a scale from 0 to 1.
 We’ll discuss the meaning of r squared in more detail, but it is defined as the proportion of variation that you can explain using your model.

-### Graphing the data
+## Graphing the data

 Graphing the data is done using the `ggplot` function from the `ggplot2` package.
 In short, the main inputs for the `ggplot` function are your dataset, the x variable and the y variable.
 You can then create a number of different plots using this data.